-The needs and challenges of the new teachers and the constraints that schools have in supporting these teachers expressed in the project desk research and fieldwork showed the relevance of having an induction period for the new teachers in the school context, as well as, the importance of shifting the focus of induction from an administrative perspective - aimed at helping teachers start their careers formally - to a more pedagogical one, concerned with the promotion of excellence among teachers - both new and experienced - throughout their careers.
+The needs and challenges of the new teachers and the constraints that schools have in supporting these teachers expressed in the project desk research and fieldwork, showed the relevance of having an induction period for the new teachers in the school context, as well as, the importance of shifting the focus of induction from an administrative perspective - aimed at helping teachers start their careers formally - to a more pedagogical one, concerned with the promotion of excellence among teachers - both new and experienced - throughout their careers.

 Teachers' induction should therefore be understood as a systematic and prolonged professional development process, of a collaborative nature, involving a network of teachers and specialists and centred on the school context, the promotion of student learning and the development of the educational system.
 An effective induction programme allows teachers, at all stages of their careers, to observe their peers, be observed by them, and integrate learning communities that foster joint reflection and learning and address the quality of teaching and professional development, as a collective and not just an individual responsibility.
-The public authorities must try to evaluate supervisory resources in the evaluation processes, namely, through the implementation of induction programmes as part of teachers' continuous professional development, as the logical extension of initial training.

 Induction based on mentoring at the early stages of their career allows teachers to develop their professional skills and fruitful links within the school environment.
 The LOOP partnership challenged teachers and school directors to share their understanding of what is an "induction programme".
 The survey presented 4 hypotheses, and the one that is more consensual to everyone is "induction is a professional development programme that incorporates mentoring and is designed to offer support, guidance, and orientation for beginning teachers during the transition into their first teaching job", emphasizing the mentoring activity in the programme.

-However, in Germany and Greece school directors and teachers (experience and new) highlighted that induction is "a systematic and long-lasting process of professional development, of a collaborative nature, involving a network of teachers and specialists and focused on the school context, promoting student's learning and developing the educational system."
+However, in Germany and Greece, the school directors and teachers (experienced and new) highlighted that induction is "a systematic and long-lasting process of professional development, of a collaborative nature, involving a network of teachers and specialists and focused on the school context, promoting student's learning and developing the educational system".
 Having these definitions of what is and what to expect from an induction programme, either the school directors, the experienced teachers or the new/recent teachers agree that formal induction programmes are needed at the beginning of the teaching career to motivate teachers at the beginner level and to reinforce their competencies on the job.